 Low interest rates are available

-Credit cards, peer-to-peer lending, short-term loans, and other debt financing isn’t helpful if the interest rates are sky-high.
-However, there is good news.
-A Small Business Administration (SBA) loan is a great option for low-cost funds.
+Credit cards, peer-to-peer lending, short-term loans and other debt financing options aren’t helpful if the interest rates are sky-high.
+In these instances, a Small Business Administration (SBA) loan is a great option for low-cost funds.

 You’ll establish and build business credit

 According to Investopedia, one of the primary reasons why small businesses fail is a lack of funding or working capital.
 Stellar business credit is crucial if you’re seeking low-cost, long-term debt funding.
-Therefore, having the ability to build your business credit is a major and crucial advantage to taking out a loan.
+So, having the ability to build your business credit is a major and crucial advantage to taking out a loan.
 When you build your small business’ credit, you reduce the need to rely on your personal credit or other high-cost business financing options.
-Good business credit can also help you establish more favorable terms with vendors.

 Debt can fuel growth